coderefinery/train-the-trainer/_episodes/01-intro.md

 The project proposal was submitted to NeIC in 2015, accepted in 2015, and started in 2016.

+We have started by porting own lessons to the Carpentries teaching style and format, and collaboratively and iteratively grew and improved the material to its present form.

 ---

 ## Main goals